The Main Programme

 Mentoring Support

 Every micro-business and participant have unique needs.
-In addition to the network, individual support is available for all participants, either by bringing an issue directly to us, or through the regular visits that are made to participants by the Programme Manager and Officer.
+In addition to the network, individual support is available for all participants, either by bringing an issue directly to us, or through the regular visits that are made to participants by the Programme Director and Officers.

 Micro-Loan Scheme